JeanGrijp/JeanGrijp/README.md

-- 🎓 Student of Information Systems at the Federal University of Pernambuco
+- 🎓 Bachelor in Information Systems from the Federal University of Pernambuco
 - 👨‍💻 Mid-level Front-end Developer
 - 👨‍💻 Junior Back-end Developer
 - 👨‍🏫 Software Engineering Discipline Monitor